World’s largest virtual agentic engineering & quality conference

 Playwright TestingAutomationTutorial

-Learn Playwright locators with Python examples: get_by_role, CSS and XPath, filtering, chaining, and methods like fill(), first, and all().
+Learn every Playwright locator with runnable examples: get_by_role, test IDs, CSS and XPath, filtering, chaining, and how to fix a strict mode violation.

 Author